Azure/FTALive-Sessions/content/data/sqlmigration/remediation.md

 #### [prev](./discoveryandassessment.md) | [home](./readme.md)  | [next](./migrationplanning.md)

-# Pre-migration
-The following covers the readiness phase of pre-migration steps of **Remediation of Sevrers/Instances**

-## Remediation
+## Why Remediate?
-The remediation steps consists of activities required to fix your database and application layer before migration Each of the assessment tools mentioned in the previous modules provide reports which reflect changes in the following 3 categories
+The remediation phase consists of activities required to fix or refactor your database and application layer before migration.
+Each of the assessment tools mentioned in the previous section provide reports which reflect changes in the following 3 categories:
-* Breaking changes - Which will block the migration
+* Breaking changes - These will block the migration
-* Behavior changes - Which will impact the functionality in use (Application and Data Layer)
+* Behavior changes - Can impact the functionality of the database and application
-* Deprecated features - Which will not be supported in the latest versions
+* Deprecated features - Addressing these are usually out-of-scope for a migration, but should be addressed to reduce technical debt.

-Diagrams below provide a rough overview of how each of the tools conducts the assessment

-### **Reports Overview**
+## Reports Overview
 **1. MAP ToolKit Assessments** ->Detection but manual remediation

 This tool collects several reports which includes and inventory for server instances and the databases contained.
 The sample looks as follows under the database section of the toolkit. <br/>